davidkellis/confefe/README.md

 @16:39:57-08:00

-# lists are denoted in one of two ways: (1) hyphenated/unbracketed, or (2) bracketed
+# lists are denoted in one of two ways: (1) unbracketed, or (2) bracketed
+# unbracketed lists may not be used within bracketed lists or bracketed maps
+# indentation within a bracketed list is not significant

-# hyphenated/bracketed list:
+# bracketed list:
 - dog
 - cat
 - cow